 The jail intake process includes each of these steps:

 - They’ll put you in a holding cell.
 If there are a lot of arrests, it will take a while to get processed.

-- Firstly, you will have to answer a bunch of questions, such as what is your legal name, address, birthdate and a contact person.
+- Firstly, you will have to answer a bunch of questions, such as what your legal name is, address, birthdate and a contact person.

 - They’ll also ask about your psychological and medical history.